hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 ```
 conda pack -n my-env-for-customer
 ```
+* I made one as a test: the simple environment was 87MB as a tar.gz.
 * Deliver to the .tar.tgz file to the target computer.
 In the target's miniconda envs directory, create a new directory for your new env.
 Activate the new environment, unpack it, and deactivate it with:
 ```
 cd /dir/to/miniconda3/envs/my_env